This is a guest article by Isidora Roskic.

 The scrum contains 3 roles: the product owner, the scrum master and the team.

 Simply put, the product owner is essentially the stakeholder representative.
-They prioritise project funding, communicate what the final product should look like and help guide its development.
+They prioritize project funding, communicate what the final product should look like and help guide its development.

 The scrum master manages this process; they oversee communication, solve problems that may arise and ensure each sprint doesn’t take on any additional, unforeseen objectives.